MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-overview.md

 ## APIs

-Application programming interfaces (APIs) like the Defender for Endpoint APIs enable applications to communicate with each other.
-Your organization can use the Defender for Endpoint APIs to automate workflows and integrate your security solution with another custom solution, should the need arise.
+Application programming interfaces (APIs) enable applications to communicate with each other.
+Your company can use Microsoft Defender for Endpoint APIs to automate workflows and integrate your security solution with another custom solution.

 To learn more, see [Defender for Endpoint APIs](../defender-endpoint/management-apis.md).